The Birth of Fire Cat Farm

 Fire Cat Farm has a Facebook page where you can donate to our current projects, an Amazon wish list, and a Paypal account.
 Donations can also be sent directly to Fire Cat Farm.
 Donations can be made to specific projects if desired.

 As our rescue grows we will continue to add missions to meet our goals of conducting animal rescue at the local level.
 We will continue our work of rescuing feral cats, concentrating on programs to address cat overpopulation more effectively and change perceptions about feral and community cats.

 We are proud of the work we do to provide a safe place to help displaced cats to heal and either return to their previous lives or embark on new lives.
 We support TNR (trap/neuter/release to a safe place) for community/feral cats who have lost their habitat.
 We also will work to foster and eventually adopt those cats that are unable to return to their previous lives.

 One of our projects is the development of "catios" or outdoor living enclosures for our cats so that they were not in a caged environment.
-Each catio we built was a bit different in design and purpose.
+Each catio we build is a bit different in design and purpose.
 We are excited to build upon what we learned during our Camp Fire rescue efforts and apply these concepts to new projects!